BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_4_Sending_Coins_with_a_Raw_Transaction.md

 ### Why Use Raw Transactions

 _The advantages._ It gives you the best control.
-If your goal is to write a more intricate script or Bitcoin program, you'll probably use raw transactions so that you know exactly what's going on.
+If your goal is to write a more intricate Bitcoin script or program, you'll probably use raw transactions so that you know exactly what's going on.
 This is also the _safest_ situation to use raw transactions, because you can programmatically ensure that you don't make mistakes.

 _The disadvantages._ It's easy to lose money.
-There are no warnings, no safeguards, and no programmatic backstops, unless you write them.
+There are no warnings, no safeguards, and no programmatic backstops unless you write them.
 It's also arcane.
 The formatting is obnoxious, even using the easy-to-use `bitcoin-cli` interface, and you have to do a lot of lookup and calculation by hand.